jiangwenyuan/nuster/README.md

 # Introduction

-NuSTER is a high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy.
+nuster is a high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy.
 It is 100% compatible with HAProxy, and takes full advantage of the ACL functionality of HAProxy to provide fine-grained caching policy based on the content of request, response or server status.

 ## Features

 ### As HTTP/TCP loader balancer

-NuSTER can be used as an HTTP/TCP load balancer just like HAProxy.
+nuster can be used as an HTTP/TCP load balancer just like HAProxy.

 * All features of HAProxy are inherited, 100% compatible with HAProxy
 * Load balancing